krolinventions/cover/README.md

 # Cover

-Cover aims to implement a superset of a subset of C++ using the Truffle framework.
+Cover aims to implement a safe subset of C++ using the Truffle framework.
 The goal is to be able to run parts of your existing C++ code on the JVM in a safe way.
 It is aimed at algorithms or library functions that would take a lot of effort to replace.
+If you want full C++ support, but don't need memory safety, take a look at [Sulong](https://github.com/graalvm/sulong).

 This project is at a very early stage.